xipherix/WebsocketChainExpanderApp/README.md

     ...
 }
 ```

-## Buidling and ruuning the sample application
+## Building and running the sample application

 The sample application is a .NET Core console application.
-You can download full solution projects from GitHub.
+You can download full solution projects from [GitHub](https://github.com/Refinitiv-API-Samples/Article.WebSocketAPI.DotNETCore.ChainExpanderApp).
 And then you can build and run the app on Platforms which supports .NET Core 2.2 or later version.

 ### Building the application

 You can open a solution file WebsocketChainExpander.sln on Visual Studio 2017 or 2019 and then build or publish(menu Build->Publish WebsocketChainExpander) the console application.

-If you do not have Visual Studio you can just install .NET Core SDK on your OS and You may follow the following steps to build the application.
+If you do not have Visual Studio, you can install the .NET Core SDK on your OS, and you may follow the following steps to build the application.

 1) Run the Windows command line or using the terminal on macOS or Linux.
-Change folder to repository from GitHub.
+Change folder to the repository from GitHub.
 You should see WebsocketChainExpander.sln in that folder.
-Then change folder to WebsocketChainExpander folder which is main app project folder.
+Then change folder to WebsocketChainExpander folder, which is the primary app project folder.

 2) Make sure that you are running with .NET Core 2.2 or later version.
 Just check by running **dotnet --version**.

 3) Run **dotnet build** and then you should see it generate WebsocketChainExpander.dll under the folder "bin\Debug\netcoreapp<.NET version>".

-There is an alternative choice for you to generate the executable file by using [Self Contained deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/).
+There is a choice for you to generate the executable file by using [Self Contained deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/).
 You can run **dotnet publish** command as below command where "-c release" is for release build and "release_build" is the name of the output folder.

 ```